ivanamihalek/chinesevocab/README.md

-# scrapy
-scrapy

- NLTK
- pandas
- scikit-learn
- mapreduce
- nosqlcreate project with, for example, scrapy startproject tutorial
+# ChineseVocab - a Scrapy project

+Depnds on: jieba